-In the recent Stabilisation and Restoration of Covers Farm Sandpit Main Report Paragraph 5.5 it was claimed,
+An inaccuracy in the 2018 Stabilisation and Restoration of Covers Farm Sandpit Main Report Paragraph 5.5 reads as follows:

 “… in discussions with KCC it was agreed that the original restoration scheme was no longer appropriate, since it would resolve neither the geotechnical nor drainage concerns, and would create a site that was not fit for purpose in terms of minimizing the risk to adjoining land.”

 But please see the note of the telephone conversation between an elected Westerham Town Council officer and KCC Planning Officers in which they have no knowledge of KCC ever declaring that the original plan was no longer fit for purpose.